-The City Region Food Systems (CRFS) assessment and planning toolkit, jointly developed by FAO, RUAF Foundation, the Wilfrid Laurier University and with additional support from the CGIAR Water, Land and Ecosystems Research Program (WLE), in the framework of the Food for the Cities Programme, has been recently finalised.
+The City Region Food Systems (CRFS) assessment and planning toolkit, jointly developed by FAO, RUAF Foundation, the Wilfrid Laurier University and with additional support from the CGIAR Water, Land and Ecosystems Research Program (WLE, led by IWMI), in the framework of the Food for the Cities Programme, has been recently finalised.

 The toolkit aims to help local authorities and other stakeholders to strengthen the understanding of the current functioning and performance of a food system in the context of a city region, within which rural and urban areas and communities are directly linked.
 In particular the toolkit provides guidance on assessing the food systems and it forms the basis for further planning to reinforce and promote the sustainability of CRFS.
 It is meant to be a resource for policymakers, researchers, and other key stakeholders and participants who want to better understand their own CRFS and plan for improvements.

 The beta version was launched at the Milan Urban Food Policy Pact (MUFPP) annual gathering 2017 in Valencia.
 During 2018 we had the opportunity to improve it and make available online all the tools that were used in the assessment process in the different pilot cities.